Top 15 Amazing Things to Do in Florence (2023)

 Palazzo Pitti

-If you look for a green oasis in the city, a visit to Boboli Garden is one of the best things to do in Florence.
+If you are looking for a green oasis in the city, a visit to Boboli Gardens is one of the best things to do in Florence.
+Especially couples, but also families with kids love to visit this attraction.
 Originally designed for the Medici family, the park was opened to the public in 1766.
-Covering an area of about 45,000 square meters, you will discover several beautiful sights while walking through the greenery: ancient and Renaissance statues, the breathtakingly beautiful Grotte del Buontalenti, a picturesque avenue, the 16th century Neptune Fountain and a small rose garden are just a few of the highlights to be admired in the Boboli Garden.
+Covering an area of about 45,000 square meters, you will discover several beautiful sights while walking through the greenery.
+Ancient and Renaissance statues, the breathtakingly beautiful Grotte del Buontalenti, a picturesque avenue, the 16th century Neptune Fountain and a small rose garden are just a few of the highlights to be admired in the Boboli Gardens.

 Tip: This historic park is located right next to the famous Pitti Palace.
 If you want to visit both attractions, you can save money with a combo ticket.